gcmphysalum/blog/posts/about.md

 ---
 ## Disclaimer
-The selection of the content is based on personal experience of the contributors from GCM Physics Alumni.
+The selection of the content is based on the personal experiences of the contributors who belong to the Physics Alumni of Govt.
+College Madappally, Vadakara.
 We do not claim the content to be exhaustive or sufficient.
-It is upto the interested student to assess the quality of the content for themselves and reap the maximum out of this opportunity.
+It is upto the interested student to assess the quality of the content for themselves and reap the maximum benefit out of this opportunity.

 ---
 ## Contact Us
-email: gcmphysalum[at]gmail.com
+Email: gcmphysalum [AT] gmail.com